tsroten/cookiecutter-pypackage/{{cookiecutter.repo_name}}/CONTRIBUTING.rst

 3. The pull request should work for Python 2.7/3.4 and for PyPy.
 Check https://travis-ci.org/{{ cookiecutter.github_username }}/{{ cookiecutter.repo_name }}/pull_requests
    and make sure that the tests pass for all supported Python versions.
+4. If you want to receive credit, add your name to `AUTHORS.rst`.

 Tips
 ----